gizur-ess-prabhat/jacc-dev/README.md

 If you already have docker, hipache and node installed then just do `sudo npm install --production -g`

+Starting in version 0.5.2, docker needs the flag `-H 127.0.0.1` to enable the remote API.
+In ubuntu, this is entered in /etc/init/docker.conf.

 ## AWS EC2